-Welcome to the beep two.
-The beep two stands for the bret Easton ellis project.
-The two is just a number – two because this is the second one (in a series of maybe seven?)
-In this project, I intend on reading Ellis’s bibliography in the order of publication, and afterwards write maybe a few words about the book.
+Welcome to the beep three.
+The beep three stands for the bret easton ellis project.
+The three is just a number; three because this is the third (in a series of maybe seven?) installation.
+In this project, I intend on reading Ellis’s bibliography in the order of publication and afterwards write a few words about it.